kumbulanit/t-sql/tech company/untitled/Module 10 - Using Subqueries/Lab_Using_Subqueries.md

 ### 1.1 Scalar Subquery Challenge

-**Business Problem:** The HR d.DepartmentName needs to identify all employees earning above the company average BaseSalary for budget planning purposes.
+**Business Problem:** The HR d.DepartmentName needs to identify all employees earning above the company average e.BaseSalary for budget planning purposes.

-**Your Task:** Write a query that shows employee details for those earning above the company average BaseSalary.
-Include employee name, job title, BaseSalary, and how much above average they earn.
+**Your Task:** Write a query that shows employee details for those earning above the company average e.BaseSalary.
+Include employee name, job title, e.BaseSalary, and how much above average they earn.

 **Expected Output Columns:**
 - Employee Name (First + Last)
 - Job Title
-- Current BaseSalary
+- Current e.BaseSalary
-- Company Average BaseSalary
+- Company Average e.BaseSalary
 - Difference from Average

-**Hint:** Use a scalar subquery to calculate the company average BaseSalary.
+**Hint:** Use a scalar subquery to calculate the company average e.BaseSalary.

 ```sql
 -- Write your solution here: